dailystory/docs/articles/changelog/2020/october.md

 # DailyStory Product Updates for October 2020
 ## October 27, 2020
 * Handle deleting leads in automation action
+* Remove leads in batch should be by lead id
+* Remove dead code
+* Move email optout info to optout object
+* handle unknowns as valid in neverbounce

 ## October 26, 2020
 * Add batch update to graph fields